Mentorship Programs

 • Have proper collateral like a sales deck in place for better presentation.

-In this article, we’ll share all you need to know about sales mentorship and how you can start a sales mentorship program for your team members as a leader.
+In this article, we’ll share all you need to know about sales mentorship and how you in HR and L&D can build a sales mentorship program at your company.

 What is a sales mentorship?

-A sales mentorship is a professional relationship in which an experienced salesperson provides guidance and support to a less experienced colleague.
-It exists between two sales personnel, where one sales rep is more experienced than the other in the field with a credible track record.
+A sales mentorship is a professional relationship where an experienced salesperson provides guidance and support to a less experienced colleague.
+This relationship exists between two sales personnel, where one sales rep is more experienced than the other in the field with a credible track record.

 The goal of a sales mentorship is to help the mentee improve their sales skills and knowledge and ultimately grow professionally.

-The satisfying truth about mentoring your sales team is that it benefits both the company and the mentee.
+The great thing about a sales mentorship program is that it benefits not just the mentee, but the sales mentor and the company as a whole too.
 Let's look at some of the benefits of mentoring your sales team:

 A successful sales mentorship will boost the confidence of your team members and make them feel more supported in their roles.
-This leads to improved performance and motivation as they feel that the company values their success.
-It also helps them learn how to sell effectively.
+This leads to improved performance and motivation as they feel that the company wants them to succeed.
+Happier, better supported sales reps are able to sell more effectively.

-Another benefit of mentoring your team is they become active participants in the company's affairs.
-They engage in activities that lead to the company's success.
-When they see the company succeeding, they take pride in their contribution and feel more loyalty towards the company.
-This creates a virtuous circle of engagement and productivity.
+Another benefit of sales mentoring is the reps are more likely to become active participants in the company and more motivated to contribute to the company’s success.
+When they see the company succeeding, they take pride in their contribution and feel more connected to the bigger picture.
+This creates a cycle of engagement, productivity, and loyalty.
+Mentorship and other development programs are key retention factors as well, with 76% of employees saying they’re more likely to stay with a company that offers learning and growth opportunities.

 Mentoring your team broadens their horizon and expands their skill sets.
-Through training, they learn how to communicate effectively during negotiations, among other relevant basic skills.
-Mentorship helps train your team to acquire skills fundamental for a long-term thriving sales career.
-For example, a mentoring program can greatly benefit telemarketing because experienced salespeople can provide guidance and support to less experienced colleagues, allowing them to improve their sales skills and knowledge.
+Through skills-based learning, mentees learn how to communicate effectively during negotiations, among other relevant skills.
+Skills-based training through mentorship helps your sales reps gain new and develop existing skills to help them thrive in a long-term, successful sales career.
+For example, a sales mentor program can greatly benefit entry level business development reps because your more experienced senior salespeople can provide guidance, support, and industry and company-specific knowledge, allowing mentees to improve and grow within the company.

 Improve the organization's culture

-Sales mentorship doesn't just boost sales but also improves the organization's culture.
-Enrolling your sales team in mentorship equips them with all the relevant knowledge about workplace ethics, policies, rules, and regulations.
+Sales mentorship doesn't just boost sales but also helps improve company culture.
+Enrolling your sales team in mentorship equips them with all the relevant knowledge about workplace ethics, policies, rules, and regulations while helping them with internal networking and relationship-building.
+This creates a closer, more cohesive team culture.

 6 steps to launching a sales mentorship program